JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 ---

-7. Seeking Independent Scientific Evaluation
+6. Seek Independent Scientific Evaluation

 Another continuing responsibility is to seek independent academic evaluation of TREE’s logical foundations, implementation and educational value.

-The objective is not to obtain a decorative certificate or a vague claim that the entire project has been “scientifically proven.”
+The objective is not to obtain a decorative certificate or make a vague claim that the entire project has been “scientifically proven.”

 A meaningful evaluation could examine: